klein0r/fhem-ekey/README.md

 # ekey FHEM Module

-This module receives UDP requests from ekey home or ekey multi LAN adapters on port of your choice.
+This module receives UDP requests from ekey home, net or ekey multi LAN adapters on a port of your choice.

 ## Installation